IBM-Design/charts/packages/charts-line/README.md

 </html>
 ```

-To use the [C3.js API](http://c3js.org/reference.html#api-focus), prefix the function with `ibmChart` and then your chart's unique identifier:
+To use the [C3.js API](http://c3js.org/reference.html#api-focus), call it through `ibmChart` and your chart's unique identifier:

 ```
 var newData = [